ConductScience Digital Health

 As mentioned above, FHIR DiagnosticReport is an important event resource in the FHIR Workflow perspective.
 Note that the entity called Resource is defined as any medical content that can be exchanged via FHIR.
 As such, FHIR DiagnosticReport presents a complete picture of all medical activities that have been performed or are in the process of execution.

 Usually, diagnostic processes contain both observations and reports.
 With FHIR DiagnsoticReport, experts can request medical information obtained from diagnostic tests, and consequently, the FHIR diagnostic service will deliver a medical report.
-In particular, the DiagnosticReport resource contains data about the report itself, the subject, and all medical tests, including specimen.
+In particular, the DiagnosticReport resource contains data about the report itself, the subject, and all medical tests, including specimens.
 As stated earlier, FHIR DiagnosticReport includes images, text presentations, and codes, depending on the procedures and investigations required.

 Note that as diagnostic resources contain sensitive data and personal information stored online, there’s always a risk that patients’ safety might be violated.
 FHIR, however, guarantees safety and confidentiality, which is a powerful feature implemented in the FHIR Security and Privacy module.